For the complete documentation index, see llms.txt. You can also append .md to any page URL to get its markdown version.

 Object description

-Once you have completed the MobileID registration, you then need to start the ViedeoID process in your app.
+Once you have completed the MobileID registration, start the identity proofing process that matches the provider in the Signicat operation object.

 1. VideoID authorisation